 But regardless, I always like to investigate a company’s reputation, but from a professional basis and other customers.

-At first, it may seem like a good sign that Beer Drop has a Better Business Bureau, as not all online retailers do, especially ones as relatively new as Beer Drop.
+At first, it may seem like a good sign that Beer Drop has a Better Business Bureau profile, as not all online retailers do, especially ones as relatively new as Beer Drop.

 But that’s where the good news ends.
 Beer Drop holds a D+ rating.
 Granted, there are just 2 complaints that have been officially closed in the last 3 years– so the discrepancy is strange.
 The BBB grades businesses based upon the failure to resolve complaints against how long they’ve been operating.